SRCF/docs/source/timeout/tos.rst

 Please note: this statement only applies to data held by the SRCF for which it is the data controller.
 Timeout also processes data for which the SRCF is not the data controller, for example any content within a meeting provided by its participants.
 You should refer to the privacy statement of the controller of that data where this applies to you as a data subject.

-Your rights
-^^^^^^^^^^^

-As a user of Timeout, you have the following rights:

-* The right to confirmation whether and which personally identifiable information about you is being processed, information about this data, further information on the data processing activities and a copy of all processed data.
-* The right to correction and completion of false or incomplete data about you.
-* The right to delete all of your personally identifiable information, as long as retention is not required to fulfill legal obligations.
-* The right to receive a copy of all data we hold on you and the transfer of this data to another service provider in case you request it.
-* The right to file a complaint with the responsible data protection agency in case you conclude that we processed or distributed your personal data in a way that is not compliant with this privacy policy or legal regulations.
-* The right to know with whom we share your data.
-* The right to retract consent for all further data processing

 Summary of collected and processed data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^